-TRACK 14 Plant Science: The science of plant life is commonly known as botany or phytology.
-Originating as herbalism with the efforts of early humans, the discipline has grown widely now covering fungi and algae as well.
-The research topics of botany include plant growth, structure, reproduction, biochemistry, metabolism, development, diseases and plant taxonomy.
-Botanical research extends to breeding, forestry, horticulture and agriculture.
+TRACK 14 Plant Science: The science of plant life is botany or phytology.
+Originating as herbalism with the efforts of early humans, the field has grown widely now covering fungi and algae too.
+The research topics of botany include growth and structure, reproduction, biochemistry, metabolism, development, diseases and plant taxonomy.
+Botanical research extends to breeding, forestry, horticulture, and agriculture.

 - Plant genetics and genomics